k8-g/T1A2-Portfolio/README.md

 **Back to Top Button**
 - This button pops up when the user has scrolled down a certain amount, allowing the user to easily pop back to the top to access the navigation bar more quickly.
-It has has a colour change effect when hovered over.
+It also has a colour change effect when hovered over.

 ## Screenshots